Crash of the Titans: Gameplay

+Episodes conclude with a ranking (represented by a bronze, silver, or gold voodoo doll) based on secondary goals: defeating a quota of enemies, destroying three surveillance robots per level, and achieving a minimum combo length.
+Gold rankings require fulfilling all three tasks in one run.
+Hidden voodoo dolls unlock concept art packages when collected.
+Each episode contains a portal leading to a simple mini-game arena, where the player must accomplish a task in a set time.
+Generally the task involves collecting a specified quantity of Mojo, jacking a titan and using its abilities, or simply defeating a select number of enemies.

 A player using a second controller can join the game at any time in the form of a white-furred version of Crash known as "Carbon Crash".
 The second player appears in the first player's backpack, and can usually enter or exit the pack.
 However, the second player has to stay in the backpack if the first player is in mid-air or climbing a wall.
 This method of play is useful for overpowering enemies and collecting Mojo faster.
 There are two modes of co-op play; in "Leapfrog Mode", the players swap control each time the front player jumps, swings, or slides, while in "Piggyback Mode", each player is equipped with their own backpack and can hide in the other player's backpack if the action becomes too intense, such as when jumping over a chasm.